|

 However, since it's on the ridge hike from Middle Mountain where I

-started to Huron, you can assume it was tagged. |
+started the hike to Huron, you can assume it was tagged. |

 |